Mustard – Spicing Up Your Food

 Health Benefits

-Although mustard is commonly thought of as a condiment ordinarily used at back yard barbeques and ball games, it also has many health benefits and unique healing properties, which can partly be attributed to their home among the Brassica foods.
-Brassica foods consist of about 40 Old World species including cabbages, mustards, and rapes that are found in the cruciferous plant family.
+Although mustard is commonly thought of as a condiment used at backyard barbecues and ball games, it also has many health benefits and unique healing properties, which can partly be attributed to its classification among the Brassica foods.
+Brassica foods consist of about 40 Old World species, including cabbages, mustards, and rapes, that are found in the cruciferous plant family.

-The isothiocyanate properties in mustard seed and other Brassicas have been studied for their anti-cancer effects, particularly in the studies of the gastrointestinal tract and colorectal cancer.
-In animal studies, the intake of isothiocyanates has been shown to inhibit growth of existing cancer cells and to offer protection against the formation of such cells.
+The isothiocyanate properties in mustard seed and other Brassicas have been studied for their anti-cancer effects, particularly in studies related to the gastrointestinal tract and colorectal cancer.
+In animal studies, the intake of isothiocyanates has been shown to inhibit the growth of existing cancer cells and offer protection against the formation of such cells.

 Mustard seeds are also known to be a very good source of selenium, a nutrient that has been shown to help reduce the severity of asthma and decrease some of the symptoms of rheumatoid arthritis.
-The seeds are also considered to be a good source of magnesium, which has proven to be effective in reducing the severity of asthma, to lower high blood pressure, and to restore normal sleep patterns in women having difficulty with the symptoms of menopause.
-It is also thought to reduce the frequency of migraine attacks, and to prevent heart attack in patients suffering from diabetic heart disease.
+The seeds are also considered a good source of magnesium, which has proven to be effective in reducing the severity of asthma, lowering high blood pressure, and restoring normal sleep patterns in women experiencing menopause symptoms.
+It is also thought to reduce the frequency of migraine attacks and prevent heart attacks in patients suffering from diabetic heart disease.

-Mustard seeds are also considered to be an excellent source of omega-3 fatty acids as well as a good source of iron, calcium, zinc, manganese, magnesium, protein, niacin and dietary fiber.
-Mustard plasters and poultices have been continually used since ancient times to cure chest congestion, bronchitis, and pneumonia, and also to relieve arthritis, rheumatism, and muscle soreness.
-At one time surgeons disinfected their hands with Mustard paste,
+Mustard seeds are also considered an excellent source of omega-3 fatty acids, as well as a good source of iron, calcium, zinc, manganese, magnesium, protein, niacin, and dietary fiber.
+Mustard plasters and poultices have been used since ancient times to cure chest congestion, bronchitis, and pneumonia, and also to relieve arthritis, rheumatism, and muscle soreness.
+At one time, surgeons disinfected their hands with mustard paste.

 Description

 Although there are many varieties of mustard plants, three principal types are used to make mustard seeds: White mustard (Brassica alba), black mustard (Brassica nigra), and brown mustard (Brassica juncea).
-White mustard seeds are actually yellow in color and are the most mild.
+White mustard seeds are actually yellow in color and are the mildest.
 They are used to make American-style yellow mustard.
-Black mustard seeds have a sharp taste, and Brown mustard, which has a pungent, acrid taste is the type used to make Dijon mustard.
+Black mustard seeds have a sharp taste, and brown mustard, which has a pungent, acrid taste, is the type used to make Dijon mustard.
 Mustard seeds are sold either whole or as a ground powder.

 How to Select and Store

 Just as with other dried spices, organically grown mustard seeds or powder are preferred, since they are not irradiated.
-Both powder and seeds are best kept in a tightly sealed container in a cool, dark, dry place.
-Although there are specialty dried mustards now available, you can prepare your own flavored mustard powders by adding chili, peppercorn, mint, chive, etc.
+Both the powder and seeds are best kept in a tightly sealed container in a cool, dark, dry place.
+Although there are specialty dried mustards available, you can prepare your own flavored mustard powders by adding chili, peppercorns, mint, chives, etc.

-Intensely hot and spicy mustard oil, derived from pressing mustard seeds, can be found in specialty shops and Indian and in Oriental markets.
-The golden colored oil is quite aromatic.
+Intensely hot and spicy mustard oil, derived from pressing mustard seeds, can be found in specialty shops and Indian and Oriental markets.
+The golden-colored oil is quite aromatic.
 Even the smallest of bottles will last a long time.
-It should definitely be stored in the refrigerator, otherwise it is likely to become rancid.
+It should definitely be stored in the refrigerator, otherwise, it is likely to become rancid.
 Prepared mustard and mustard oil should both be refrigerated.
-Even though prepared mustard will not spoil, it tends to lose its flavor with age, so unless you use a lot of mustard it would seem practical to buy small jars.
+Even though prepared mustard will not spoil, it tends to lose its flavor with age.
+So unless you use a lot of mustard, it would be practical to buy small jars.

 Safety

 Certain foods, such as mustard seeds, contain naturally occurring substances that can interfere with the functioning of the thyroid gland.
-Cooking may tend to neutralize the goitrogenic compounds, but according to research it is not clear how much risk is involved for persons with pre-existing and untreated thyroid problems in the consumption of mustard seeds.
+Cooking may tend to neutralize the goitrogenic compounds, but according to research, it is not clear how much risk is involved for persons with pre-existing and untreated thyroid problems when consuming mustard seeds.

 A Few Quick Serving Ideas

-Dredge chicken breast in prepared mustard and whole mustard seeds and bake.
+Dredge chicken breast in prepared mustard and whole mustard seeds, then bake.

 Add some Dijon mustard to your favorite vinaigrette dressing.